magento/devdocs/guides/v1.0/architecture/arch_whatis.md

 Extend and customize the core components of your Magento store's PHP-, HTML5- and CSS3- based default themes and language packages to precisely control your site’s behavior and look-and-feel.

  <h3>Strong stack of open-source technologies</h3>
 The Magento tech stack supplies a robust toolset for deploying large, distributed storefronts and for customizing the product for your particular needs.
 The Magento stack includes popular open-source technologies such as the Linux OS, Apache/Nginx server, MySQL, Zend, and Composer.
-For a comprehensive description of the Magento technology stack, see Magento Technology Stack.
+For a comprehensive description of the Magento technology stack, see <a href="{{ site.gdeurl }}architecture/tech-stack.html">Magento Technology Stack</a>.

 With Magento 2.0, the Magento product architecture continues its evolution toward increased modularity.